Shockbob17/PDSArduinoCode/README.md

 AccelStepper: A library that is used to control the stepper motors. <br>
 Adafruit_VL53L0X: A library for the time-of-flight sensor used. <br>

-It has several functions:
+It has several functions:<br>
-Moveleft: A function to move it towards the next stack of trays.
+Moveleft: A function to move it towards the next stack of trays. <br>
-Resetbutton: A function used to return the bar to a height of 0.
+Resetbutton: A function used to return the bar to a height of 0.<br>
 Scan: A function used to move the bar upwards till the time of flight sensor detects there is no longer a tray in front of it.
-It will then return the z-height reached, which can be used to find the number of trays in a stack.
+It will then return the z-height reached, which can be used to find the number of trays in a stack. <br>
 Compiledreset: A function used to return the sensor to its origin position at the bottom right.